Last Updated on

 Chiang Mai makes a perfect launching ground to visit Northern Thai cities such as Pai, Mae Hong Song, Pang Mapha (for caving/trekking), Chiang Dao (more caving) and more.
 It’s got many tourist agents to sell you cheap day trips to Chiang Rai and the Golden Triangle.
 Read my guide to the Yee Ping/Loy Krathong Festivals.

-Getting There/Around in Chiang Mai
+Getting To & Around Chiang Mai

 From Bangkok, take the overnight train (read my post)